Kairn/rakurima/README.md

 * `RAFT_REQUEST_RETRY_INTERVAL_MS` - The time in milliseconds between Raft request retries, default to 125.
 * `RAFT_REQUEST_TTL_MS` - The time in milliseconds for how long can a queued Raft request live before being dropped, default to 6000.

 The following workloads are currently supported.
-(More in progress)

 ### Echo
 ```